HendrixString/Android-TriOrm/README.md

 a 3d database ORM experiment for Android. (used in two commercial projects).

 ### Explanation
-TriOrm is a very light and efficient `ORM` with partial `SQL` wrapping, with the following theme:
+`TriOrm` is a very light, simple and efficient `ORM` with partial `SQL` wrapping, with the following theme:
 * every Object (`TriData` extension) is serialized and saved in the database.
 * you can only query by three fields: `id`, `time_created` and `type`.
 * familiar no fuss Builder pattern to construct database.
 * easy API to query, save and load typed objects.
 * a very small usage of annotation(Optional).
+* no learning curve whatsoever, no Boiler-plate code.
+* Database is ready to use in less than couple of minutes.

 ### construct your Tables
 Simply extend `TriData` with the following annotations(Optional).